 You can make use of Condition steps to execute different actions based on the outcome of your logical statements.

-For this example we've setup a condition that if the High CPU usage notification on the system triggers and the name for the top process is Sublime, then the process should be killed.
+For this example, we have setup a condition that if the High CPU usage notification on the system triggers and the name for the top process is Sublime, then the process should be killed.

-Once all conditions are set, then we click on the button 'Save' at the right bottom corner and this task will be created
+Once all conditions are set, then we click on the button 'Create' at the right bottom corner and this task will be created

 Here is an example how your workflow should look.

-In order to start required services in required groups, these blocks with conditions should be chained as 'IF' statements (add a new step [block of conditions] under the circle with red cross).
+In order to start required services in required groups, these blocks with conditions should be chained as 'IF' statements.

-In case you want to deactivate or edit any of these tasks, then this option is available for you once you hoover over the task entry with a cursor.
+In case you want to deactivate or edit any of these Workflows, then this option is available for you once you hover over the workflow entry with a cursor.

 Workflow Execution history

-This section will show when workflows were triggered and on which system
+This section will show the Workflows' triggering timestamps and system on which they were triggered.